Sudwala Caves: Recent history

 During the early 1860s Somquba came to know of the Caves, and subsequently, in times of conflict, he and his followers would take refuge there, with their cattle.
 They stock-piled food and there was plenty of water, so it made a strong refuge.
 Somquba maintained observation posts, and always kept the cave entrance clear, so that he could retreat there in a hurry.
 At that time stage the cave mouth was much smaller, and could barely accommodate the long horns of his small herd of prized Nguni cattle, as they were led in by hand, in single file.
-The principal guardian of the Caves’ entrance was Sudwala, Somquba's chief inDuna (councillor/captain), whose name is thus commemorated to this day, and whose spirit is legendarily said to linger in the Caves.
+The principal guardian of the Caves’ entrance was Sudwala (mispronounced from Sidvwaba by the Boers), Somquba's chief inDuna (councillor/captain) and brother, whose name is thus commemorated to this day, and whose spirit is legendarily said to linger in the Caves.
 Today nobody knows how many times Somquba took refuge inside the Caves, but many bloody battles were fought at the site.
 At one time, the ever-persistent regiments of Mswati built a massive bonfire at the entrance, while Somquba and his followers were inside, in an attempt to suffocate them, but the natural airflow in the Caves foiled this attack.
 Help was sent for and received from a Lydenburg Boer commando, led by one Abel Erasmus.
 The commando drove off Mswati's regiments, and freed Somquba.
 Traces of the fire are still visible to this day.
 Somquba and his followers used the caves as refuge, until Somquba was killed in an unexpected attack.
 Survivors stayed on under the leadership of Sudwala, and that is how the caves got their name.

 During the Second Boer War, in 1900, the caves were used by the Boers to store ammunition for their 94-pounder Long Tom guns.
 It was thought that the caves may have been used by President Paul Kruger to store the legendary "Kruger Millions", gold bullion which reputedly disappeared somewhere between Waterval Onder and Nelspruit during Paul Kruger's flight from Pretoria to Lourenço Marques (now Maputo) in Mozambique.